During PhD Phase

 Major Revision

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-The most common outcome for good papers.
-Reviewers identify substantial gaps that must be addressed before acceptance is possible.
+The most common outcome for papers with genuine merit.
+Reviewers identify substantial gaps in argument, evidence, or methodology that must be addressed thoroughly before acceptance can be considered.

 Create a structured response table addressing every comment